alexmclain/PROBE/README.md

 estimates, which is motivated by the popular two-groups approach to multiple testing (Efron et al. 2001; Sun and Cai 2007).

-and variants of the PROBE algorithm have been developed.
-The examples below focus on the variant.
+One-at-a-time and all-at-once variants of the PROBE algorithm have been developed.
+The examples below focus on the all-at-once variant.

 # Example of PROBE

-The following is demonstration of how to implement PROBE with simulated data.
+The following is demonstration of how to implement all-at-once PROBE with simulated data.
 Please note that the package is still a work in progress and we are continually making improvements.

 Install the package.